TJourde/excel2web2py/README.md

 If you have, you want to check out the documentation [here](http://matplotlib.org/users/installing.html#windows) to lookup what modules you will need to install.
 Follow the instructions.

-Xlrd is packaged with this application, run :
+Xlrd is packaged with this application,extract it then run :
 > cd path/to/xlrd
 python setup.py install